About This Document

 Note that this document has provided a very simplified overview of the process for uploading videos to Wikimedia Commons.
 The Help:Converting video – Wikimedia Commons document provided more detailed information.
 In particular note that it includes details of the following tools which may be useful:

 - VideoCutTool: a tool to upload videos from a device, edit and then upload back to Wikimedia Commons.
 The tool automatically converts the uploaded video to a Commons compatible format.
 It includes function such as removing audio, cropping video, trimming, and rotating.

-- Video2commons: a tool to upload videos from a url to Wikimedia Commons, it automatically converts the video to a commons compatible format.
-It includes function such as removing audio, subtitles, video.
+- Video2commons: a tool to upload videos from a url to Wikimedia Commons, it automatically converts the video to a commons-compatible format.
+It includes functions such as removing audio, subtitles, video.

 - Video.online-convert.com: a tool which allows you to upload the video file (max.
 100MB without registration).
 The website will convert the video for you and present you with a link to download the converted file.

 If you want further information on Wikimedia Commons the following resources may be useful:

 - Help:Converting video – Wikimedia Commons

 Document updated: 2 Dec 2021 (added link to Convert-video-online.com service)

 This document is available with a Creative Commons Sharealike (CC-BY) licence.
 In brief, this means you can copy and make changes to this document provided you give acknowledgements to the author/publisher.
 A suggested wording for acknowledgements is: